goto-bus-stop/dprun/README.md

 Run `make release` to build both the Service Provider and the DPRun app in release mode.
 The built files will be placed in `bin/release`.

-Run `make lint` to run the CLang analyzer.

 ### Windows

 This project can be compiled using [MSYS2](http://www.msys2.org/) with [mingw-w64](https://mingw-w64.org/doku.php).